conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

 ## Reusing source files trough python requires

-In Conan 1.9 we introduced a way of reusing source files that were exported with `exports_sources` in a python require.
-One of the problems of this is that the behavior was somehow unexpected and introduced some intrinsic knowledge.
-(SIMPLIFY THIS)

-In Conan 1.15 we have removed this default behavior and added an explicit way of doing this through the [python_requires](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#python-requires) attribute.
+In Conan release 1.9 we introduced python requires as a way to reuse Python code from existing recipes, while in this release we are defining how to reuse source files too.
+We have added an explicit way of doing this through the [python_requires](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#python-requires) attribute.
 One could use something like `self.python_requires["pyreq"].exports_sources_folder` to reuse the exported sources of a python require.

 Moreover, if you want to reuse sources and inherit from base `ConanFile`, our recommendation is to follow this approach for the python require recipe:

-*conanfile.py*
+*conanfile.py with a python require and a base ConanFile reusing a CMakeLists.txt*
 ```
 import os
 import shutil